U.S. DEPARTMENT OF STATE

 - Official permission letters, if required for program activities

-Unique Entity Identifier and System for Award Management (SAM.gov)
+- Unique Entity Identifier and System for Award Management (SAM.gov) unless the application is for an individual.

 Other Submission Requirements

-All application materials must be submitted by email to VilniusGrants@state.gov. (or: Applications may be submitted electronically through www.Grants.gov or by email to VilniusGrants@state.gov)
+All application materials must be submitted by email to VilniusCRSGP@state.gov (or: Applications may be submitted electronically through www.Grants.gov or SAMS Domestic, or by email to VilniusCRSGP@state.gov)

 E. APPLICATION REVIEW INFORMATION